Noblesville, Indiana: History

 Other prominent businesses included the Union Sanitary Manufacturing Company, the American Strawboard Company and Firestone Industrial Products.

 Among the notable disasters that have struck the town are the Great Flood of 1913, an interurban wreck on the courthouse square in 1919, and the Goeke fire of 1967.
 The fire, which began at the Paul Goeke auto dealership just off the square, destroyed two buildings and killed a firefighter'.

 The old Hamilton County Sheriff's Residence and Jail on the southwest corner of the courthouse square in downtown Noblesville is now the home of the Hamilton County Museum of History.
 As a working jail, it once housed Charles Manson as a teenager and D. C. Stephenson, former Grand Dragon of the Indiana Ku Klux Klan.
 The Stephenson trial, which took place in the adjoining Hamilton County courthouse in 1925, broke the power of the Klan in Indiana and drew national attention to Noblesville.
 Stephenson was convicted of second-degree murder in the death of Madge Oberholtzer.

 During the early 1920s, Noblesville was one of several Indiana towns where the Ku Klux Klan was active, but the Klan's influence quickly faded after Stephenson's conviction.
 In 1973 Klansmen staging a march in Noblesville were met by counter-demonstrators carrying anti-Klan placards.

 In 1995, a local contractor stumbled across a trunk containing Klan paraphernalia and membership records from the 1920s.
 The debate over how to handle the sensitive issue again put Noblesville in the national spotlight.
 The Hamilton County Historical Society, which received donated materials, opted to keep the public from seeing the former members' names.

 Noblesville also attracted national media attention in 1965 when Noblesville Daily Ledger editor James T. Neal was charged with contempt by Hamilton County Circuit Court judge Ed New.
 Neal's fight for the First Amendment went before the Indiana Supreme Court.
 In May 2018, it drew national attention again as the Noblesville West Middle School was the site of a school shooting with a teacher and student injured.

 List of mayors

+Current City Council

+The Council consists of nine members (new as of January 1, 2016, when Noblesville became a Second Class City in Indiana).
+Three are elected across the city (at large) and six are elected specifically to certain areas of the city (districts).

 Architecture

 The centerpiece of downtown Noblesville is the Courthouse Square, the location of the Hamilton County Courthouse (completed in 1879) and the Hamilton County Sheriff's Residence and Jail (constructed in 1876).
 Both buildings are fabulous examples of the Second Empire style featuring mansard roofs.
-Sites and buildings in Noblesville that are listed on the National Register of Historic Places include the Hamilton County Courthouse Square, the Catherine Street Historic District, Cole-Evans House, Conner Street Historic District, William Houston Craig House, Daniel Craycraft House, Dr. Samuel Harrell House, Holliday Hydroelectric Powerhouse and Dam, Nickel Plate Road Steam Locomotive No. 587, Noblesville Commercial Historic District, Noblesville Milling Company Mill, South 9th Street Historic District, Judge Earl S. Stone House, and Robert L. Wilson House.
+Sites and buildings in Noblesville that are listed on the National Register of Historic Places include the Hamilton County Courthouse Square, the Catherine Street Historic District, Cole-Evans House, Conner Street Historic District, William Houston Craig House, Daniel Craycraft House, Dr. Samuel Harrell House, Holliday Hydroelectric Powerhouse and Dam, Noblesville Commercial Historic District, Noblesville Milling Company Mill, South 9th Street Historic District, Judge Earl S. Stone House, and Robert L. Wilson House.